aaviator42/Sesher/README.md

 * Prevent session hijacking using rudimentary server-side fingerprinting (using the user-agent and/or IP address)

 ## Functions
+A simple usage example can be found [here](https://github.com/aaviator42/simple-login).

 ### `\Sesher\start()`

 Starts session management.